Patater/modern-cmake/chapters/basics/functions.md

 If you look at the official page, you'll see a slightly different method using set to avoid explicitly writing the semicolons in the list; feel free to use the structure you like best.
 You can mix it with the positional arguments listed above; any remaining arguments (therefore optional positional arguments) are in `COMPLEX_PREFIX_UNPARSED_ARGUMENTS`.

+[^1]: They act as if they are evaluated at build/install time, though actually they are evaluated for each build configuration.
+[^2]: The CMake docs splits expressions into Informational, Logical, and Output.